mark-meyer/startherecms/docs/tutorial/create_track.rst

 Create a new Track
 ==================

-First let’s create a basic track page for What type of breed.
+First let’s create a basic :ref:`Track <track>` page for What type of breed.
 Navigate to your home page and select “Add Child Page.”
 Pick the Track type and fill out the basic information for the page in a form that looks like this:

 .. image:: ../_static/tutorial/new_track.png